Training Fair Models in Federated Learning without Data Privacy Infringement: Experimental Results

-For ST, EO and CEO that produce $N$ different models for $N$ clients, respectively, we report the average accuracy, the average fairness and the average of the harmonic means of the $N$ models on the testing data sets.
+We also evaluate the overall performance of $f_\theta$ by the harmonic mean of its fairness and accuracy, which is simply referred to as the \textbf{harmonic mean (HM)} when the context is clear.
+For ST, EO and CEO that produce $N$ different models for $N$ clients, respectively, we report the average accuracy, the average fairness, and the average of the harmonic means of the $N$ models on the testing data sets.

-\nop{ For the rest of this section, we analyze the effect of $\epsilon$ on the logistic regression models trained by FedFair in Subsection~\ref{sec:para_anal_linear}, and compare the performances of all the methods in Subsection~\ref{sec:fmtp}.
-We also discuss the effect of $\epsilon$ on the neural network models trained by FedFair in Appendix~\ref{apdx:pnn}, and we analyze the influence of dropping clients in Appendix~\ref{apdx:drop}. }